gruntwork-io/terraform-google-static-assets/modules/http-load-balancer-website/README.md

 ## Quick Start

-* See the [cloud-load-balancer-website example](/examples/cloud-load-balancer-static-website) for working sample code.
+* See the [http-load-balancer-website example](/examples/http-load-balancer-static-website) for working sample code.
 * Check out [variables.tf](variables.tf) for all parameters you can set for this module.